-If you are one of the many organizations that are in limbo because you believe that changes will come but are unsure what those changes will be, the good news is that you have the power to break free from this position.
+Many organizations are stuck in limbo because they know change will come, but are unsure what that change will look like.
+The good news is that you have the power to break free from this position.

 Nurturing a strong process culture.

-If you notice that employees are spending large amounts of their time fire-fighting or there is little or no communication or collaboration across different departments, then any new change initiatives that are pushed forward are likely to flounder or fail to live up to expectations.
+If you notice your teams are spending large amounts of their time fire-fighting or there is little or no communication or collaboration across different departments, then any new change initiatives that are pushed forward are likely to flounder.

 These tell-tale signs are indicative of an organization with a weak process culture where the automatic response is to resist change.
 By strengthening your process culture, you can reverse this type of thinking and replace it with a workforce that embraces improvements and innovation.

-Here are 5 ways you can ensure you build an environment where change becomes the norm and you can start preparing for the potential turbulence of a post-Brexit world:
+Here are 5 ways to build an environment where change becomes the norm, and to prepare for the potential turbulence of a post-Brexit world:

 Leadership for change should come from the top.
-Management should be happy to stand up and talk about the importance of process to colleagues, and explain the real business issues that can be tackled and the benefits they will see in their day to day activities.
-Change may sometimes be a struggle, but the rewards will be worth it if it helps the organization to act quickly, whether it be in anticipation of new markets, altered legislation, currency fluctuations or labor shortages.
+Management should be happy to stand up and talk about the importance of process to colleagues.
+They need to explain how business issues can be tackled and the benefits they will see in their day-to-day activities.
+Change may sometimes be a struggle, but the rewards will be worth it if it helps the organization to act quickly - whether it be in anticipation of new markets, altered legislation, currency fluctuations or labor shortages.

 Assigning a chief process officer (CPO) with responsibility to communicate the process vision to the organization will add control and direction.
-You could even take a leaf out of the government’s book and appoint a ‘Brexit officer’ who can be tasked with overseeing all the different scenarios or outcomes that could manifest themselves in the future.
+You could even take a leaf out of the British government’s book and appoint a ‘Brexit officer’ who can be tasked with overseeing all the different scenarios or outcomes.

-Make sure everyone has a say and garner all opinions so that future processes are being influenced by real feedback from teams on the ground.
-Success of new processes will depend on process owners and experts working closely together.
+Make sure everyone has a say and consider all opinions so that future processes are being influenced by real feedback from teams on the ground.
+The success of new processes will depend on process owners and experts working closely together.

 There are inevitably teething pains with any new change initiative and it often takes time for them to bed in.
-To iron out these early issues and to retain a focus on process improvement on a daily basis, you need to put both structure and planning in place.
+To iron out these early issues and to retain a focus on process improvement, you need to put both structure and planning in place.
 This will be even more important post-Brexit as the scale of change could be much higher, dependent on what agreements are reached with Europe and the rest of the world.

 Process documentation shouldn’t be long-winded and impenetrable.
 If it’s not easy to use, it will be ignored.
 Offer meaningful guidance on a process so it’s comprehensible (at a high level at least) within ten seconds.
 Its accessibility is also important, so try to embed processes into apps that teams use every day.